 - Cleaning will be performed before and after each event.
 It will be done by the paid cleaning person as arranged under the normal/existing reservation procedures.

-- As of July 12th Ebenezer will be moving to a full open phase.
+- Ebenezer will be moving to a full open phase when feasible.
 During this phase, we will remove restrictions concerning seating and spacing for all gatherings.

-- The sanctuary will continue to be cleaned and disinfected after each service for the remainder of the summer.
+- The sanctuary will continue to be cleaned and disinfected after each service.

 - If you have any questions concerning how things will be done in either the nursery or 2&3 year-old room in the full open phase, please talk with Jennifer Schanely: [email protected], 610-868-5501.